Yatishgrandhe/Avavanchescoutingwebsite/DEPLOYMENT_GUIDE.md

 ## 🎉 Success!

-Once deployed and tested, your REEFSCAPE 2025 scouting platform will have:
+Once deployed and tested, your Avalanche 2025 scouting platform will have:

 - ✅ Professional authentication with Discord OAuth
 - ✅ Automatic redirect to data analysis after login
 - ✅ Complete Supabase database integration
 - ✅ Real-time team performance statistics
 - ✅ Modern, responsive UI with animations
-- ✅ Full REEFSCAPE 2025 scoring system support
+- ✅ Full Avalanche 2025 scoring system support

 The platform is now ready for professional use! 🚀